 Stigma is keeping naloxone from saving lives in myriad ways.

-People don’t want to accept a prescription for naloxone when they are given opioids for treatment of long-term pain.
+People don’t want to accept a prescription for naloxone when they are given opioids for the treatment of long-term pain.
 Who wants to think they may become an “addict” or accidentally overdose on their prescription medications?
 Who wants to tell their friends and family that they are taking so many opioids it’s possible they could stop breathing, so if they do, “Be sure to get the naloxone out of my purse and revive me?”

 Among physicians, many don’t want to prescribe naloxone.
 Even some doctors subscribe to the arcane idea that naloxone is encouraging an addict’s behavior.